atifcppprogrammer/advent-of-golang/README.md

 #### `setup`
-This target sets up the git hooks provided in the `.git-hooks` directory and makes the `init-solution.sh` script executable.
+This target sets up the git hooks provided in the `.git-hooks` directory and makes all the shell scripts present contained in the `scripts` directory executable.
 Omitting `setup` and just running `make` as in "Requirements and Initial Setup" section above 👆, results in the same behaviour.
 ```
 make setup
 ```